Please read this WHOLE post. I didn’t write it for giggles.

 We all use e-readers to read submissions and you’d be surprised how many people just write ‘manuscript’ on the file.
 It can get confusing and it slows down response time.

 We DO respond to all queries, it can be anywhere between half an hour and 6 to 10 weeks depending on our individual workloads.
 If you don’t hear from us within 6 weeks, please gently nudge us.
+We are completely behind as of January 2018.
+I had no idea how many authors with good stories that were out there.
+I will respond.
+It’ll take time though.

 CURRENTLY WE ARE RUNNING AT ALMOST FOUR MONTHS RESPONSE TIME ON FULL MANUSCRIPT REQUESTS.
 Initial queries are still 6-10 weeks.